The St Petroc's Sessions

-The St Petroc’s Sessions are a series of live gigs offering a rare opportunity to enjoy live music and entertainment in the atmospheric setting of Cornwall’s largest church, St Petroc’s in Bodmin, which dates from the 15th Century.
-Expect big-name headliners and a platform for local talent.
+The St Petroc’s Sessions are a series of live gigs offering a rare opportunity to enjoy live music and entertainment in the atmospheric setting of Cornwall’s largest church, St Petroc’s in Bodmin, which dates from the 15th century.

 Organised by intoBodmin and Devon-based promoters Cabaret Voltaire, the St Petroc’s Sessions launched in September 2017 at the inaugural Celebrate Bodmin Festival.
 They have so far featured acts such as Sam Lee, Hollie McNish, This is The Kit, Fairport Convention and The Cuban Brothers.

-Food and drink: You can't bring your own drinks and food into the venue.
-There will be a bar but please bring cash as we can’t take card payments.
-If you want to grab some food beforehand, just over the road is The Weaver’s pub and a lovely but very small Portuguese cafe.
+- Food and drink: You can't bring your own drinks and food into the venue.
+There will be a bar, serving ale, lager, cider, wine, G&Ts and soft drinks!
+If you want to grab some food beforehand, just over the road is Honey Street, where you can eat at The Weavers pub and the excellent tapas bar No.4.
 There's a Wetherspoons up Fore Street, The Viraj Indian restaurant on Higher Bore Street and various other takeaways within walking distance.

-Usual Timings: We usually open the church at 7pm, and the gig will usually finish by 11:30pm.
+- Usual timings: We usually open the church at 7pm, and the gig will normally finish by 11:30pm.

-Anything else: St Petroc’s is a large 15th Century Church.
+- Anything else: St Petroc’s is a large 15th century church.
 It’s a beautiful venue, but it can be a bit chilly, so dress appropriately.
-There are no pews, if a seated event the chairs are cushioned, if standing chairs are available.
+There are no pews; if it is a seated event, the chairs are cushioned; if standing, chairs are available.
 Please note there are pillars.
-While you'll always be able to stand at the sides and back for a better view, if you want to make sure you have good sight lines from a seated position, we advise arriving promptly.
+While you'll always be able to stand at the sides or the back for a better view, if you want to make sure you have good sight lines from a seated position, we advise arriving promptly.

-If you have any other questions, firstname.lastname@example.org or message via our social media channels @intoBodmin.
+- If you have any other questions, get in touch by emailing firstname.lastname@example.org or message via our social media channels.